jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/sorting-and-limits.md

 - Creating "Top 10" or "Best of" style playlists or collections
 - Improving performance for very large libraries

-!!! note "Collections and Sorting"
+!!! note "Max Items and Sorting"
-    For collections, the max items limit applies to items in library order (since collections don't support sorting).
-For playlists, the max items limit applies after sorting is applied.
+    The max items limit applies after sorting is applied.

 !!! warning "Performance"
     Setting this to unlimited (0) might cause performance issues or even crashes for very large lists.